Teriyaki Chicken and Broccoli

-This Teriyaki Chicken & Broccoli is ready in only 15 minutes!
+This Teriyaki Chicken and Broccoli is ready in only 15 minutes!
 Wait until you try the easy homemade sauce.
 So addictively delicious!

 The chicken sautés quickly on the stove.
 Then add fresh broccoli florets to the pan and steam them to bright green perfection.
 Once finished simply add the sauce ingredients.
 Whisk in a quick flour slurry.
 Now enjoy over rice.
 It’s that simple!

 Serve this over cauliflower rice or traditional rice for a complete meal.